|Runway friction measurement/reporting

 The design of Brussels Airport has both advantages as disadvantages.
 The Z-shaped runway-layout adds flexibility, but it also introduces an intrinsic hazard of a possible collision between arriving and departing traffic during crossing runway operations.

 BeCA argues that because of the limited length of taxiway C4 (where an aircraft can never be clear of both RWY25L as well as RWY19), aircraft should vacate via taxiway C5.
 This would effectively remove the risk of a collision between an aircraft taking off from RWY19 and landing aircraft on RWY25L.

 What does BeCA do?

-BeCA keeps a close eye on runway safety through the eyes of our members.
-A good example is the tailwind issues at Brussels National Airport - for which we have designated a separate topic.
-ECA was heavily involved in drafting the EAPPRI which makes this very usefel and practical guidance material.
+BeCA keeps a close eye on runway safety through active participation in the Local Runway Safety Teams in Belgium.
+A special topic in this respect are the tailwind issues at Brussels National Airport - for which we have designated a separate topic.
+ECA was heavily involved in drafting the EAPPRI which makes this very useful and practical guidance material.

 - European Action Plan For Prevention of Runway Excursions (EAPPRE) (1st edition)

 the reference for Local Runway Safety Teams throughout Europe (and hopefully beyond)